HomeBlog Home

 1. HVAC Needs Servicing

 HVAC Issues are commonly found during home inspections.Your HVAC system uses almost half of the energy in your home.
 It works hard every year to keep your home climate-controlled.
 Therefore, it tends to need servicing quite often.
-Unfortunately, many people do not service their HVAC systems yearly, which results in issues during the home inspection.
+Unfortunately, many people do not service their HVAC systems annually, which can lead to issues during a home inspection.

-The average home inspector will not do an in-depth job of inspecting the furnace and AC.
+The average home inspector will not do a thorough job inspecting the furnace and AC.
 If you purchase a home with an HVAC system over ten years old, hiring an HVAC specialist to perform a complete system check is wise.
-This step will help you determine the remaining life of the unit and project future repair costs.
+This step will help you determine the unit's remaining life and project future repair costs.

 Some common HVAC issues include: